thedatasociety/binderhub-template/readme.md

   - [![launch @ pangeo.io][badge-stencila-pangeo-io]](https://binder.pangeo.io/v2/gh/thedatasociety/binderhub-template/master?urlpath=stencila)

-### Launch this lab locally using [repo2docker](https://github.com/jupyter/repo2docker)
+### Launching this repository locally using [repo2docker](https://github.com/jupyter/repo2docker)

+You can also launch this repository locally using [Docker](https://docker.com) and [repo2docker](https://github.com/jupyter/repo2docker).
+Please refer to this [link](https://docs.docker.com/install/) for installing Docker and this [link](https://repo2docker.readthedocs.io/en/latest/install.html#) for installing repo2docker.

 The command below launches a container on port `8888`.
 It also creates a Docker volume that maps the user's home into the container (the `local-home` folder).

 Before running it, make sure your local user is in the `docker` group.
 Please refer to this Docker [documentation](https://docs.docker.com/install/linux/linux-postinstall/) of more details.
 It is strongly advised to not to run the container as root.
-Please also be aware that the `jupyter-lab --ip 0.0.0.0` directives will start a sever which **will accept connection from any ip**.
-For security purposes the `--NotebookApp.token='dstoken1234567'` directive will require a token for accessing any interface; use it to login.
-Feel free to set a stronger token.
+Please also be aware that the `--ip 0.0.0.0` directive will start a sever which **will accept connections from any ip**.
+For security purposes the `--NotebookApp.token='dstoken1234567'` directive forces the requirement of a token for accessing any interface.
+Use the `dstoken1234567` to login or feel free to set a stronger token.

 ```bash
 repo2docker -p 8888:8888 \